LukaP-BB/MX-MapFetcher/readme.md

 Example :

 ![Example](https://github.com/LukaP-BB/MX-MapFetcher/blob/master/Capture.PNG)

+This was also an excuse to learn tkinter and do my first program with a GUI.
+It's still ugly but I'll see how I can improve.
 ## How does it work ?
 Two methods are available to retreive maps :
 * First method use an API call ([MX api](https://api.mania-exchange.com/)) and acts as a research.
 You give parameters such as style, length etc.. and you'll get the first page of results.
 It's great for several needs :